 Whew.
 Okay.
 We did it.
-That is the basics and it is from there that we can identify what food and lifestyle choices increase or decrease our immune function.
-The specific jobs of the immune can be impacted as can the various layers.
+That is the basics and it is from there that we can identify what food and lifestyle choices increase or decrease our specific immune functions and layers.
+The specific jobs of the immune system can be impacted as can the various layers by the outside world.
 Our immune function is dynamic and the food and lifestyle choices we make directly impact it.
 Some things decrease its effectiveness making them important to remove.
 Other things enhance how they function making them important to add.

 10 THINGS THAT MAY NEGATIVELY IMPACTING YOUR IMMUNE FUNCTION